JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 # <a name="RichEdit_GetTextMode"></a>RichEdit_GetTextMode

-the current text mode and undo level of a rich edit control.
+Retrieves the current text mode and undo level of a rich edit control.

 ```
 FUNCTION RichEdit_GetTextMode (BYVAL hRichEdit AS HWND) AS DWORD